Home Chemistry Properties Slater’s Rule

 [nd] or [nf] 0.35 1 1

-Rules for calculating screening constant or shielding constant for s or p-orbital electron of an atom or ion are given below:
+Slater’s rules for calculating the screening constant or shielding constant for s, p orbitals electron of an atom or ion are given below:

 Shielding effect and effective nuclear charge for inner electrons